jacoscaz/columnify-json/README.md

 # tabulate-json

-A simple, one-dependency CLI tool to render JSON in tabular form.
+A simple, one-dependency CLI tool to render JSON collections (objects, arrays, ...) in columnar form.
 Useful for working through configuration files.
 Use with other CLI tools, such as `jq` and `grep`, for maximum effect.